jonZlotnik/fluval-fishtank-brain/README.md

 Note: Using the PlatformIO VSCode extension makes for a more ergonomic development environment, but that is beyond the scope of this readme.
 Please refer to the beautiful PlatformIO docs for instructions on using.

+### Configuring

+To configure the firmware before compilation and flashing it to the ESP8266, we must rename the [config_example.hpp](include/config_example.hpp) file to `config.hpp` and change the values to match your setup.

 ### Compiling & Uploading

 Configuration for building, uploading, and monitoring over a serial interface is specified in `platformio.ini`